danielecook/Awesome-Bioinformatics/README.md

 - [How Perl Saved the Human Genome Project](http://www.foo.be/docs/tpj/issues/vol1_2/tpj0102-0001.html) - An anecdote by Lincoln D. Stein on the importance of the Perl programming language in the Human Genome Project.
 - [Educational Papers from Nature Biotechnology and PLoS Computational Biology](https://liacs.leidenuniv.nl/~hoogeboomhj/mcb/nature_primer.html) - Page of links to primers and short educational articles on various methods used in computational biology and bioinformatics.
 - [The PeerJ Bioinformatics Software Tools Collection](https://peerj.com/collections/45-bioinformatics-software/) - Collection of tools curated by Keith Crandall and Claus White, aimed at collating the most interesting, innovative, and relevant bioinformatics tools articles in PeerJ.

+## Learning

+### Books

+- **[The Biostar Handbook](https://www.biostarhandbook.com)** - The Biostar Handbook introduces readers to bioinformatics, the scientific discipline at the intersection of biology, computer science, and statistical data analytics dedicated to the digital processing of genomic information.

 ## Online networking groups